Soft media: Effects

-The average American consumes more than five hours of television per day.
+The average American consumes about three hours of television per day.
 During this time, they are exposed to a variety of news and information that either directly (hard news) or indirectly (soft news) focuses on politics, foreign affairs, and policy.
 These topics are aired on prime-time television in a variety of programs especially in a time of national crises.
 Studies have shown that news presented in this context attracts the attention of otherwise politically uninvolved people.
 Overall more people tend to watch hard news than soft news shows.
 However, those who are less politically involved can gain more from watching soft news than those who are highly politically involved.

 Studies have also shown that exposure to soft news can affect consumers' attitudes.
-Soft media has been shown to increase a candidate’s likability, which has a greater appeal to those people who are generally not politically involved than a candidate’s political policies do.
+Soft media has been shown to increase a candidate’s likability, which has a greater appeal to those people who are generally not politically involved than a candidate's political policies do.
 For example, in the 2000 presidential election, researchers found politically uninvolved people who viewed candidates on daytime talk shows were likely to find those candidates more likable than their opponents.
 Studies show that instead of using a candidate's political policy to determine whether or not the candidate represents their interests, non-politically involved people also use a candidate's likability.

 A study conducted in Australia concluded hard news is more followed than soft news, except in the realm of sports.
 The study found that regardless of age and sex, soft news is less likely to be followed than hard news.
 With the lack in following for soft news, support for increased public engagement caused by soft news is rejected.

 In another study examining the effects of soft news consumption on voting behaviors, the phenomenon known as the Oprah Effect was established, which indicated that the intake of soft news has a positive effect on patterns of voting consistency in people who are otherwise politically unaware.
 In addition to this, Baum and Jamison's study found that watching interviews of candidates on soft media helps improve voting consistency in otherwise politically uninformed people.